Indoor Air Quality Should Be a Major Goal for all Residential Construction.

-Healthier Indoor Air Quality is one of the best reasons for building a new home.
-Much like improving an existing home’s building envelope or energy efficiency, its far easier to build IAQ into a new home as opposed to fixing existing construction.
+Healthier Indoor Air Quality IAQ is another great reason for building a new home.
+Much like improving an existing home’s building envelope or energy efficiency, its easier to build IAQ into a new home opposed to fixing existing construction.

-3. Provide Outdoor Air with mechanical ventilation. example: Supply fresh air per ASHRAE 62.2 ventilation standards.
+3. Provide Outdoor Air with mechanical or passive ventilation.

-Many residential construction products emit harmful gasses like formaldehyde and Volatile Organic Compounds VOCs.
+Many residential construction products emit harmful substances like formaldehyde and Volatile Organic Compounds VOCs.
 There are many options and alternatives available that can reduce exposure.
-This approach helps but often healthier building products tend to be more expensive and sometimes less durable.
+Some details like electrical, plumbing and appliances can increase upfront costs and complication a great deal and makes the most sense for those with hyper sensitivities.

-For the most part, its almost impossible to eliminate ALL of the offending construction materials.
-Then comes electronics, furnishings, appliances, CO2, humidity, etc.. and it becomes clear that solution #1 is not enough to provide sufficient IAQ.
+For the most part, its difficult to eliminate ALL of the offending construction materials.
+Then comes electronics, furnishings, appliances, CO2, humidity, etc?.. and it becomes clear that building material selection is not nearly enough to provide sufficient IAQ.

 Outdoor Air is MUCH more important than eco-friendly building materials.

-Most experts agree that mechanical ventilation is the best way of providing better IAQ.
-A better term for mechanical ventilation may be fresh air introduction.
+Most experts (I agree with) agree that mechanical ventilation is the best way of providing better IAQ.
+A better term could be outdoor air introduction.
 Outdoor air is almost always cleaner than indoor air.
-No matter how much we reduce harmful materials inside the living space, its a best practice to supply outdoor air to a home in a controlled manner through mechanical ventilation.
+Its a good thing to reduce harmful materials and finishes but I want people walking away from this blog knowing the truth about IAQ: supplying outdoor air and exhausting indoor air should be the main strategy for better IAQ.

 Be a control freak

 Controlling air is good.
-Having control over conditioned air and fresh air should be one of a builders and homeowners most important goals.
-This is why it is important to build air-tight.
-The more leaky and drafty a home, the less control over expensive conditioned air and delivery of fresh air.
-Building air-tight is another good reason for going with new construction and custom homes.
+Having control over conditioned air and fresh air should be one of a designers, builders and homeowners most important goals.
+This is the essence of building air-tight.
+The more leaky and drafty a home, the less control of conditioned air (high energy and environmental costs), delivery of fresh outdoor air and exhaust of polluted indoor air.
+By building tight, we gain more control of these air concerns and it also helps prevent humid air flowing through building cavities which is a recipe for mold in hidden places.

 Be conservative and extremely careful with combustion appliances

 The best way to eliminate risks from combustion appliances is to avoid them altogether.
-This is an increasing trend among high performance home builders.
-“All-electric” homes are safer from danger of fire and have healthier indoor air quality.
+This is an increasing trend among high performance home builders and designers.
+“All-electric” homes have less risk of fire and have healthier indoor air quality.

-Do not use atmospherically vented appliances and especially vent free fireplaces.
+Avoid atmospherically vented appliances and especially vent-free fireplaces.
 Power vented and direct vented combustion appliances need to be meticulously installed and regularly inspected.
 Even a properly installed, power vented appliance can eventually be a source for indoor air pollution.

-Strongly consider an Induction cook top instead of gas.
-Due to their cool surfaces, they have better indoor air quality than conventional electric cook tops.
-Gas cook tops have the worst Indoor air quality.
-Vent hoods should always be vented outside.
+Consider an Induction cooktop.
+Due to the cooler surfaces of the glass cooktop, they have better indoor air quality than conventional electric cooktops.
+Gas cooktops have the worst IAQ.
 Down draft vent hoods require special care in layout and installation and rarely perform as well as overhead.
+Vent hood capture efficiency is one area researchers are finding measurable improvements.
+The variables are vertical height from stovetop to vent hood and the area of the hood around the cooktop.

 Avoid parking the car in your house

 Garages are a major source of indoor air pollution and can introduce dangerous situations.
 Detached garages are the best.
 The more attached the garage, the greater the risk.
 There are strategies available for dealing with the dangers of attached garages but its always risky when a garage shares a wall with the home.
-There have been many cases of death from automobiles left running in a garage.
+There have been many cases of death from automobiles left running in a garage but many more undiagnosed cases of Carbon Monoxide poisoning.

 Avoiding attached garages and combustion appliances in new construction is an easy way to eliminate indoor air pollution sources.